List of Scary Movie (film series) characters: Dwight Hartman

-Dwight is a wheelchair bound scientist working with Professor Oldman to study paranormal activity at Kane Manor.
+Dwight is a wheelchair-using scientist working with Professor Oldman to study paranormal activity at Kane Manor.
 He organizes a study in which the gang comes to the house under the guise of a sleep disorder study.
 He has a rivalry with Hanson.
 He falls out of a window after a battle with the ghost of Hugh Kane, but survived.
-He is quite adamant about doing things for himself despite his disability, often clumsily doing things and wearing clothes associated with using legs, such as rollerskates and jogging suits.
+He is quite adamant about doing things for himself despite his disability, often clumsily doing things and wearing clothes associated with using legs, such as roller skates and jogging suits.
+He is most likely based of paraplegic characters in various horror films, such as Will Stanton (A Nightmare On Elm Street 3: Dream Warriors), and Franklin Hardesty (The Texas Cahinsaw Massacre).